 Koichiro Osaka: I don’t mind staying at home, a part of me is liberated, a part that is not compatible with social life, it’s like being a student again.
 From a larger dimension of things, the political landscape of the world, the economy and the environment are all changing, at such accelerated speed, it’s a shift that I had never experienced in my life, and yet here we are living this lukewarm and peaceful everyday life, with a certain hypothetical threat of being infected by the virus, life here just seems to go on without much disturbance despite that we can’t really travel.

-K: When did you move to Nagoya 名古屋?
+KO: When did you move to Nagoya (名古屋)?

-K: Doing what I did in the last few years had helped me acquiring another set of language to describe the concept of politics, I’m more comfortable with talking about it now than before.
+KO: Doing what I did in the last few years has helped me acquired another set of language to describe the concept of politics, I’m more comfortable with talking about it now than before.
 I don’t think much changed however, when it comes to my own viewpoint as I don’t usually reflect on global politics.

 When I was choosing the location for the gallery, I didn’t go for the white cube, sure, because I couldn’t afford it, but that choice also revolved around this thought – myself, what’s around me, how I was raised and so on – you can hardly bring all those varieties down to a flat and plain surface in defining one’s say, aesthetics and taste.
 Contemporary art taught me that, how we can possibly analyse this from a social and political perspective, as well as visually, what’s beauty when it’s set within and polished by a luxurious shell, if something is created using the cheapest materials available what does it mean, my brain wasn’t wired that way until I began to study arts and culture.

-A: We are experiencing a comprehensive shift in the art industry lately, be it auction or art fairs, you can even stream and buy digital artworks by paying a subscription fee, as a gallery director and curator focusing on multimedia art and installation, do you see that as positive, since the art world has always been slow in adopting the digital approach?
+AW: We are experiencing a comprehensive shift in the art industry lately, be it auctions or art fairs, you can even stream and buy digital artworks by paying a subscription fee, as a gallery director and curator focusing on multimedia art and installation, do you see that as positive, since the art world has always been slow in adopting the digital approach?